paulLaxon/orbit001/README.md

 # Orbit README

+## Note:
+1. heroku stack:set heroku-20
+2. in heroku go to app settings and add nodejs and ruby buildpacks

 ## A high level summary of the Orbit application

 1. The ability to add a new team member: